sharadmv/sharadvikram.com/posts/bayesian-classifier.md

 Back to the fish problem.
 Recall that we are doing a supervised learning problem, so each training data point is associated with its correct label.
 More formally, our training set is $X = \\{x\_i,y\_i\\}\_{i = 1}^N$, where $x\_i$ is each individual fish's weight and $y\_i$ is its class (salmon or trout, 0 or 1).
 Now I'm going to introduce the concept of a *generative model*.
 The idea behind generative models is that we think of *how* the data was generated.
 Specifically, we come up with a random process which could, in theory, produce the data.
 Here is an example process for our fish data.
 (Note: I'm going to assume that the each fish's weights are normally distributed.)

+Here's a little more about generative models.
+Designing a generative model involves thinking in reverse.
+Instead of thinking about the specific data points we have (which is the another popular strategy in machine learning), we just think of our current dataset as one of many possible datasets, all coming from the same process.
+If we were to collect data again, we'd obtain a completely different dataset, but the core process would remain the same.

+Here's the model we'll use for this problem to create a dataset ${x\_i, y\_i}$ of size $N$:

+1. Sample a class $y\_i$ from a Bernoulli distribution.
+2. Sample a weight, $x\_i$, from a Gaussian distribution specific to the class we chose in step 1.
+3. Repeat step 1 and 2 $N$ times.

+First thing to note is that this process is ambiguous.
+I left out some of the fundamental parts, namely the parameters of the distributions.
+Let's dive a little more into the probability distributions we're dealing with.

-First, we pick a fish class, $y\_i$ at random.
-This fish will either be a salmon or trout, or 0 or 1.
-We can think of selecting a fish as a biased coin flip, which is characterized by a Bernoulli distribution.
+First, we pick a fish class, $y\_i$ from a Bernoulli distribution.
+We can think of selecting a fish as a biased coin flip.
 If the coin comes up heads, we pick trout, and if it comes up tails we pick salmon, or:
 <p>
 \[
     P(y = 1) = p